yaninavoda/afterparty-streetcode/README.md

 #### Step 5

-- Before creating pull request you need to check the `developer` branch state!
-To avoid conflicts, you should merge `developer` branch to your local branch!
+- Before creating pull request you need to check the `develop` branch state!
+To avoid conflicts, you should merge `develop` branch to your local branch!
 And resolve your local conflicts.
-Mini manual: checkout to your local branch and write in console `git merge developer`.
+Mini manual: checkout to your local branch and write in console `git merge develop`.

 #### Step 6

-- 🔃 Create a new pull request using <a href="https://github.com/ita-social-projects/Streetcode_Client-Admin.git" target="_blank">*this link*</a>.
+- 🔃 Create a new pull request using <a href="https://github.com/project-studying-dotnet/Streetcode-Admin-March.git" target="_blank">*this link*</a>.

 #### Step 7